natcap/invest.users-guide/source/sdr.rst

 Sediment Retention Services
 ---------------------------

 To evaluate the service of sediment retention, we recommend using the model output *sed_deposition.tif*.
-This provides a quantified estimate of where sediment that has been eroded from a pixel is retained downslope by vegetation on the landscape, allowing us to value different areas in the landscape for their ability to retain erosion from upslope.
+This provides a quantified estimate of where sediment that has been eroded from upslope pixel(s) is retained downslope by vegetation on the landscape, allowing us to value different areas in the landscape for their ability to retain eroded sediment from upslope and thus to keep excess sediment out of rivers and streams.

 We recognize the confusion with legacy model results *sed_retention.tif* and *sed_retention_index.tif*.
 It is generally **not** recommended to use these indices to evaluate sediment retention services (as noted above in the section Sediment retention index (Legacy)), and we are working to simplify this in the model.